Dr. Soc.Sci., with a Docentship in Women’s Studies

 Office: LINNA 5082, (Kalevantie 5), FI–33014 University of Tampere

 I examine the widespread therapeutic cultures in my ongoing post-doctoral study.
-In my study, I especially focus on the practices of relationship and sex counseling, such as the institutional forms of counseling, therapy and peer support, as well as popular guide books and advice columns.
-I especially seek to re-examine therapeutic cultures as a form of affective labour.
-The data employed in the study consists of ethnographic observations on various relationship counselling events and relationship enhancement seminars as well as of textual data obtained from magazines and guidebooks.
-My previous research has been published e.g. in the following international journals: Feminist Media Studies, Sexualities and Subjectivity.
+In my study, I especially focus on the practices of relationship and sex counselling, such as the institutional forms of counselling, therapy and peer support, as well as popular guide books and advice columns.
+The data employed in the study consists of ethnographic observations on various relationship counselling events and relationship enhancement seminars.
+My previous research has been published e.g. in the following international journals: Body & Society; The Sociological Review; Sexualities; Subjectivity and Feminist Media Studies.

 Phone: +358 50 318 7599